AliManjotho/3dposeref/README.md

-# Coarse-to-Fine 3D Human Pose Estimation using Anthropometric Constraints and Synthetic Localization Errors
+# PosePerfect: Refining 3D Human Pose Estimation using Anthropometric Constraints and Synthetic Localization Errors

-Challenges in 3D human pose estimation include occlusions (body parts being hidden), self-occlusions (body parts blocking each other), varying camera viewpoints, and the ambiguity inherent in 2D-to-3D mapping.
-Researchers and engineers have developed various techniques to address these challenges, such as data augmentation, multi-modal fusion, and using additional cues like clothing information.We propose a novel monocular 3D human pose refining method combining accurate bone length constraints and artificial localization errors.
+PosePerfect is a novel framework designed for improving the accuracy of 3D human pose estimation from monocular images.
+Despite advancements in deep learning techniques, existing methods for 3D pose estimation often suffer from significant localization errors, largely due to depth ambiguities and occlusions.
+PosePerfect tackles these challenges by incorporating anthropometric constraints to model bone-length dependencies and introduces synthetic localization errors for joint refinement.

+## Key Features
+Anthropometric Constraints: Leverages accurate human body segment data to enhance pose prediction.
+Synthetic Localization Error Module: Reduces errors such as jitter, inversion, and missed joints.
+Extensive Evaluations: Outperforms state-of-the-art methods on benchmark datasets (Human3.6M and MPI-INF-3DHP), achieving significant improvements in pose accuracy.

+## Framework Components
+Synthetic Error Guided Pose Refiner (SEGPR): Fine-tunes 3D pose estimates by learning from synthetic localization errors.
+Anthropometric Stature Regressor (ASR): Predicts the closest matching anthropometric stature for improved joint accuracy.
+Anthropometric Pose Refiner (APR): Uses anthropometric bone-length data to further refine and correct 3D pose estimations.

+## Datasets
+The framework is trained and evaluated on the Human3.6M and MPI-INF-3DHP datasets, with an additional anthropometric dataset to account for diverse human body measurements.

+## Performance
+PosePerfect demonstrates a significant reduction in localization errors (2.5 mm on Human3.6M and 7.8 mm on MPI-INF-3DHP) compared to previous state-of-the-art methods.

 ## Our model
 ![Model](resources/images/model.png)